-Arguably one of the most misunderstood and misused training methods out there; plyometrics was invented to improve athlete power and explosiveness.
-Discovered by sport scientist and track coach, Yuri Verkhoshansky, it can be best described as a training method that forces muscles to undergo significant tension as quickly as possible.
+Arguably one of the most misunderstood and misused training methods out there, plyometrics, was invented to improve athlete power and explosiveness.
+Discovered by sport scientist and track coach, Yuri Verkhoshansky, plyometric training can be best described as a method that forces muscles to undergo significant tension as quickly as possible.
 The muscle is in a relaxed state before it undergoes this great muscle contraction, which means that a plyometric jump, for example, is not preceded by a running start, but from standing with two feet planted on the ground.

 If you are thinking ‘Why does this matter?’ or ‘I’m no Olympian, so why do I need plyometrics?’, the answer is simple.
-If you are a runner who is looking to improve your speed, a gym-member looking to shed weight fast or just someone looking to get the most out of a short gym session, then plyometrics is for you.
+If you’re looking to improve your running speed or just looking to get the most out of your gym session, then plyometrics is for you.

 1. Get more bang for your buck: Plyometric workouts do not take long

 The foundation of this training method stems from the fact that the quality of each plyometric exercise should be high, but the volume must be low.

 For example, plyometric box jumps should not be performed without end, or to the point of complete physical fatigue.
 Instead, they should be used as a way of stimulating the nervous system – enabling the body to jump as high and quickly as possible from a relaxed state.